Suggestions for non-veteran students

 - May include social activities, information and support, volunteer opportunities, education and advocacy

 - More information:

 UMass Dartmouth has a Student Veterans Association

-- UMD Student Veteran Association President: Dale Garrett Hill
+- UMassD Student Veteran Association President: Dale Garrett Hill

 Designate a physical space for veterans